Letter Cube Fun: Freebie Language Arts Game

 5. To Play:

-• Each player rolls their set of 12 colored cubes onto their playing area (they can not change the orientation of the cubes but must use the letters rolled.
+• Each player rolls their set of 12 colored cubes onto their playing area (they can not change the orientation of the cubes, but must use the letters rolled.

-• Set and begin timer for 2-5 minutes.
+• Set and begin the timer for 2-5 minutes.
 You can decide the amount of time you like.

-• Words must crisscross like a scrabble game, and players must try to use as many cubes as they can.
+• Words must crisscross like a Scrabble game, and players must try to use as many cubes as they can.

-• When the timer goes off, the play ends and players add up their points.
+• When the timer goes off, the play ends, and players add up their points.

 • Bonuses as granted as follows:

-• 4 points for a 6 letter word
+• 4 points for a 6-letter word

-• 5 points for a 7 letter word
+• 5 points for a 7-letter word

-• 6 points for a 8 letter word
+• 6 points for an 8-letter word

 Ways to help dyslexic students

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Share this post